SaaS User Onboarding: 15 Ways To Drive Your SaaS Business Now

 How do you ensure a seamless user experience as customers start their journey with your business?
 The answer is to use an excellent customer onboarding system.

-Read on to learn more about SaaS customer onboarding best practices and how to use these to drive your business forward.
+Read on to learn more about SaaS customer onboarding best practices and how to use these to sell software online effectively.

 What Is SaaS User Onboarding?

 User or customer onboarding refers to introducing and familiarizing customers with your products or services.
 A complete SaaS user onboarding will cover the entire journey your customers will take from the moment they sign up until they’re regular, paying customers.

 This process includes guidance and support through elements such as videos, documentation, tutorials, and customer service.
 These all help to move your customers from being novices to experienced users.

 However, onboarding flows must consider your new users’ goals — what they want to achieve and what success means for them.
 Customers care about outcomes and reaching their goals as quickly and efficiently as possible.

 SaaS Customer Onboarding: An Example

 Let’s use a simple example to explain the concept in greater detail: Think of the SaaS user onboarding as introducing a new habit into a person’s life.